 After three years with Teach for America, Nichad turned to the practice of law to reach his goals of promoting justice.
 He earned his J.D. from the Norman A. Wiggins School of Law at Campbell University where he was the recipient of the Janette Soles Nelson Public Service Scholarship, awarded to students committed to public service and academic excellence with leadership potential.

-At Campbell Law, Nichad was a very active member of the Mock Trial team and competed in national competitions including the National Civil Trial Competition (NCTC) and the South Texas Mock Trial Challenge.
-His mock trial experience earned him several awards, including the National Black Lawyers Association (NBLSA) Best Advocate Award.
-Nichad was also team captain of the NFL Negotiations Team.
-Nichad was inducted into The Order of Barristers and was awarded the International Academy of Trial Lawyers Award for distinguished achievement in the student advocacy program.
-Nichad was also the recipient of the David Teddy Innovative Leadership Award.
+Nichad was an active member of the Mock Trial team and he competed nationally, earning recognition and awards such as the National Black Law Students Association (NSBLA) National Championship and Nation’s Best Advocate awards.
+While at Campbell, he was also inducted into The Order of Barristers (law school graduate honor society), received the David Teddy Innovative Leadership Award, and was awarded the International Academy of Trial Lawyers Award for distinguished achievement in the student advocacy program.

 “My true purpose is to be an advocate for people who are facing painful circumstances and need someone to stand up for them.”